What is Western Herbal Medicine?

 - Our herbal consultations are not intended to replace medical care or medical advice.
 Herbal consultations are educational, and are not intended to treat disease, but support health and healing processes.

 - Each consultation is individualised to the patients needs.
 Often a herbal tincture, mineral celloids, nutritional supplementation and nutritional/lifestyle changes will be recommended.

 - The cost of herbs is not included in the consultation price.
-Herbal remedies will range in price, ask your Herbalist for further pricing.
+Herbal remedies will range in price, ask your Practitioner for further pricing.

 - Please bring a list of your medications and supplements to your consultation.

-Further testing such as hair mineral analysis, environmental allergy testing or blood testing may be suggested.
+Further testing such as hair mineral analysis, environmental allergy testing, DNA testing or blood testing may be suggested.

 Cost: $150 (1-1.5 hours).

-The first follow-up is scheduled 2 weeks after initial consult.
+The first follow-up is scheduled 2 weeks after initial consult, then at 1 month intervals.
 Follow-up consults take between 30-45 mins.
-Clients are encouraged to contact us if the need arises.